Exoplanet orbital and physical parameters: Massive solid planets

 In 2014, new measurements of Kepler-10c found it to be a Neptune-mass planet (17 Earth masses) with a density higher than Earth's, indicating that Kepler-10c is composed mostly of rock with possibly up to 20% high-pressure water ice but without a hydrogen-dominated envelope.
 Because this is well above the 10-Earth-mass upper limit that is commonly used for the term 'super-Earth', the term mega-Earth has been coined.
-A similarly massive and dense planet could be Kepler-131b, although its density is not as well measured as that of Kepler 10c.
-The next most massive known solid planets are half this mass: 55 Cancri e and Kepler-20b.

 Gas planets can have large solid cores.
 The Saturn-mass planet HD 149026 b has only two-thirds of Saturn's radius, so it may have a rock–ice core of 60 Earth masses or more.
 CoRoT-20b has 4.24 times Jupiter's mass but a radius of only 0.84 that of Jupiter; it may have a metal core of 800 Earth masses if the heavy elements are concentrated in the core, or a core of 300 Earth masses if the heavy elements are more distributed throughout the planet.

 Transit-timing variation measurements indicate that Kepler-52b, Kepler-52c and Kepler-57b have maximum masses between 30 and 100 times that of Earth, although the actual masses could be much lower.
 With radii about 2 Earth radii in size, they might have densities larger than that of an iron planet of the same size.
 They orbit very close to their stars, so they could each be the remnant core (chthonian planet) of an evaporated gas giant or brown dwarf.
 If a remnant core is massive enough it could remain in such a state for billions of years despite having lost the atmospheric mass.

 Solid planets up to thousands of Earth masses may be able to form around massive stars (B-type and O-type stars; 5–120 solar masses), where the protoplanetary disk would contain enough heavy elements.
 Also, these stars have high UV radiation and winds that could photoevaporate the gas in the disk, leaving just the heavy elements.

 For comparison, Neptune's mass equals 17 Earth masses, Jupiter has 318 Earth masses, and the 13-Jupiter-mass limit used in the IAU's working definition of an exoplanet equals approximately 4000 Earth masses.

 Cold planets have a maximum radius because adding more mass at that point causes the planet to compress under the weight instead of increasing the radius.
 The maximum radius for solid planets is lower than the maximum radius for gas planets.